zhangyan612/armController/README.md

 # Robot Arm Control

+1. change value in config
 1. run the startServer.bat file to start the server
-2. run py control file
+2. run arm state file and armMQ file

 rabbitmq service install on windows server for pub sub communication